 There are a ton of places in Mazunte where you can just rent a tent or a hammock for as low as 30 pesos per night.
 For the ultimate budget traveler, this could be the way to go.
 It’ll be miserably hot during the day but sleeping at night in Mazunte is perfectly fine.
 I haven’t seen any camping places directly on the beach but you are never too far from the beach while in Mazunte anyway.

 Hotels in Mazunte

 There are a lot of hotels in Mazunte along the beach, stretching from Playa Rinconcito all the way to Playa Zipolite.
 Not all of them have an online presence but the ones that do seem to be quite pricy.

-Main point of this section is that Mazunte has at least 4 times as many hostels and hotels that show up online.
+Main point of this section is that Mazunte has at least four times as many hostels and hotels that show up online.
 Don’t stress about booking a place in advance.
 You will be able to find somewhere along the beach that fits your needs perfectly.
 Except for air-con.
 It will probably not have air-con.